gabrielsmith1874/StrokuWebsite/README.md

 A modern, responsive website showcasing the Stroku Sender and Receiver apps.

+## Latest Update - v1.0.3

+**🎉 New Feature: Enhanced Compatibility**
+- **Works without "Control by mobile apps" setting** - No more Roku configuration needed
+- **Dual-method streaming** - Automatically tries the best method for your device
+- **Better device compatibility** - Works on more Roku models and configurations

+This update makes Stroku work out-of-the-box on most Roku devices, eliminating the need to change Roku settings for better compatibility.

 ## Features

 - **Modern Design**: Clean, professional layout with purple Stremio theme